open-sauced/open-sauced/CONTRIBUTING.md

 ## Community

-Got Questions?
+Do you have questions?
 Join the conversation in our [Discord](https://discord.gg/gZMKK5q).

 ## Coding Tips
 - Ask questions if you are stuck.